 Other benefits of Chapter 13:

-Cram down a car loan: It is possible to negotiate with the lender to reduce the car loan to fair market value of the car and reduce the interest rate to reasonable rate, then reaffirm the car loan.
+Cram-down a car loan:: It is possible to negotiate with the lender to reduce the car loan to a fair market value of the car and reduce the interest rate to a reasonable rate, then reaffirm the car loan.

-Co-debtor stay: 11 U.S.C.
-Section 1301 prevents a creditor from pursuing a co-debtor on a consumer debt so long as the debtor propose in his/her Chapter 13 plan to pay the cosigned debt in full.
+Co-debtor stay:11 U.S.C.
+Section 1301 prevents a creditor from pursuing a co-debtor on a consumer debt so long as the debtor proposes in his/her Chapter 13 plan to pay the co-signed debt in full.

-Control sale of property: 11 U.S.C.
+Control sale of property:11 U.S.C.
 Section 1303 provides the debtor, not the trustee, the right to sell property under Section 363 of the Code.
-Debtor could liquidate property in a manner and at a time most advantageous to the debtor.
+The debtor could liquidate property in a manner and at a time most advantageous to the debtor.

 Operation of business: For a debtor operating a sole proprietorship business, Chapter 13 permits the debtor to continue with the business.

-There are other benefits depending on your individual situations.
-Please call us for a free consultation.
+There are other benefits available depending on your situation.
+Please call us for a consultation.